averycrespi/yovec/README.md

 `yovec` is a functional, vector-based language that transpiles to [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL).

-Note: `yovec` is currently in development, so the language may change **without warning**.
+`yovec` is currently in development, so the language may change **without warning**.
 Stay tuned for the v1.0 release!

 ## Requirements